papayankey/countries-of-the-world/README.md

-# Countries in the World
+# Countries Of The World

-An application to get information about countries in the world
+Get informations about countries of the world including population, capital, currencies, borders, region or continents etc.

-Live Demo of the app is here: [Demo](https://countries-of-the-world.vercel.app)
+Live Demo of the app is here: [Live Demo](https://countries-of-the-world.vercel.app)

 ## Getting Started